sigmaister/copy_CollapsOS/README.md

 internet) on a machine of her design, built from scavenged parts with low-tech tools.

+## See it in action

+Michael Schierl has put together [a set of emulators running in the browser that run Collapse OS in different contexts][jsemul].

+Using those while following along with the [User Guide](doc/) is your quickest path to giving Collapse OS a try.

 ## Organisation of this repository

 * `kernel`: Pieces of code to be assembled by the user into a kernel.